ociswap/radix-event-stream/README.md

 }
 ```

 We can use this trait to implement event handlers, which can then be registered to a `HandlerRegistry`.
 The `HandlerRegistry` processes events by trying each event handler on the event.
 If the event is identified by the handler, it will be processed.
-If it is not identified, nothing happens.
+If it is not identified, it is ignored.

 The `HandlerRegistry` is passed to a type implementing the `TransactionStream` trait, which manages the fetching of transactions from a data source and calling `HandlerRegistry::handle()`.
-This allows us to implement new data sources.
+This allows us to implement new custom data sources.

 ## Usage